Home Forums

 "Hammered" cast iron, and cast aluminum as well, differs in that the dimpling is molded in, rather than applied afterwards.
 The type of iron typically used to make pots and pans is not malleable enough to be hammered, to say nothing of the time and enormous expense a skilled craftsman's labors would add to each relatively inexpensive piece.
 Therefore, it is the pattern which is hammered, and whose characteristics are then transferred to each mold.

 Among hammered pieces, skillets and dutch ovens were relatively common, often being plated as well.
-Other hammered pieces more rarely found include waffle irons and corn stick pans.
+Other hammered pieces more rarely found include waffle irons, corn stick pans, muffin pans and griddles.

 Also often seen are what have come to be termed "ugly unknown" hammered cast iron.
 They are characterized by large, indistinct dimples, large pour spouts, and no markings other than a dot or grouping of dots on the undersides of handles.
 Dutch ovens are also seen with the same dimpling and lids whose basting elements are rough and misshapen.